Zeugwerk/zkbuild-action/README.md

 ```

 ### Git patches
 Any file with the extension `.patch` is [applied as a Git patch](https://git-scm.com/docs/git-apply).
 You can use `git diff > some-changes.patch` to create the patch and the CI system, will use `git apply -3 some-changes.patch` to apply the patch.
-If this fails, there is a fallback to `git apply some-changes.patch`.
 If the patch can not be applied correctly, the pipeline will go to failure.

 ### Search-and-replace patch
 We support asimple mechanismn to do search-and-replace over many files of the source code before it is compiled.
 For simple patches this is simpler than using a proper git patch.
 A replacement patch is a json file, which has the following format and has the file extension `.replacement`